-• We obtained an understanding of the legal and regulatory frameworks that are applicable to the Committee and determined that the most significant ,which are directly relevant to specific assertions in the financial statements, are those related to the reporting frameworks international accounting standards as interpreted and adapted by the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2020/21, the Accounts and Audit Regulations 2015, the Local Government Act 1972, and the Local Government Act 2003.
+We obtained an understanding of the legal and regulatory frameworks that are applicable to the Committee and determined that the most significant ,which are directly relevant to specific assertions in the financial statements, are those related to the reporting frameworks (international accounting standards as interpreted and adapted by the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2020/21, the Accounts and Audit Regulations 2015, the Local Government Act 1972, and the Local Government Act 2003.

-- We enquired of senior officers and the Audit Committee concerning the Committee's policies and procedures relating to: - > the identification, evaluation and compliance with laws and regulations; - > the detection and response to the risks of fraud; and - the establishment of internal controls to mitigate risks related to fraud or non-compliance with laws and regulations. - We enquired of senior officers, internal audit and the Audit Committee, whether they were aware of any instances of non-compliance with laws and regulations or whether they had any knowledge of actual, suspected or alleged fraud. - We assessed the susceptibility of the Committee's financial statements to material misstatement, including how fraud might occur, by evaluating officers' incentives and opportunities for manipulation of the financial statements.
+- We enquired of senior officers and the Audit Committee concerning the Committee's policies and procedures relating to: - > the identification, evaluation and compliance with laws and regulations; - > the detection and response to the risks of fraud; and - > the establishment of internal controls to mitigate risks related to fraud or non-compliance with laws and regulations. - We enquired of senior officers, internal audit and the Audit Committee, whether they were aware of any instances of non-compliance with laws and regulations or whether they had any knowledge of actual, suspected or alleged fraud. - We assessed the susceptibility of the Committee's financial statements to material misstatement, including how fraud might occur, by evaluating officers' incentives and opportunities for manipulation of the financial statements.
 This included the evaluation of the risk of management override of controls.
-We determined that the principal risks were in relation to journals, management estimates and judgements and transactions outside the course of business. - Our audit procedures involved: - > journal entry testing, with a focus on unusual and high risk journals; - challenging assumptions and judgements made by management in its significant accounting estimates; - assessing the extent of compliance with the relevant laws and regulations as part of our procedures on the related financial statement item. - These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
-The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
-Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it. - The team communications in respect of potential non-compliance with relevant laws and regulations, including the potential for fraud in revenue and expenditure recognition, and the significant accounting estimates related to defined benefit pensions liability valuations. - Assessment of the appropriateness of the collective competence and capabilities of the Committee's engagement team included consideration of the engagement team's: - understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation - knowledge of the local government sector - > understanding of the legal and regulatory requirements specific to the Committee including: - the provisions of the applicable legislation
+We determined that the principal risks were in relation to journals, management estimates and judgements and transactions outside the course of business. - Our audit procedures involved: - journal entry testing, with a focus on unusual and high risk journals; - challenging assumptions and judgements made by management in its significant accounting estimates; - assessing the extent of compliance with the relevant laws and regulations as part of our procedures on the related financial statement item. - These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
+However, detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as those irregularities that result from fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
+Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it. - The team communications in respect of potential non-compliance with relevant laws and regulations, including the potential for fraud in revenue and expenditure recognition, and the significant accounting estimates related to defined benefit pensions liability valuations. - Assessment of the appropriateness of the collective competence and capabilities of the Committee's engagement team included consideration of the engagement team's: - understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation - knowledge of the local government sector - understanding of the legal and regulatory requirements specific to the Committee including: - the provisions of the applicable legislation